. 1674 ~ Pietro Antonio Locatelli died. He was an Italian Baroque composer and violinist.

 .
 1976 ~ Sal Mineo, singer, died

 .
-1891 ~ French Composer Leo Delibes died in Paris
+1891 ~ French Composer Leo Delibes died at the age of 54

 .
 1905 ~ Ernesto Halffter, Spanish composer and conductor